Wilbursoft/wp-plugin-test-env/README.md

 - docker, docker compose

 # Usage
-All runnable scripts are in /bin/ directory
+All runnable scripts are in /bin/ directory.
+Generally, you would run them in this order....

-### make-wp-docker.sh - Make the docker images needed
+### (1) Build the docker image - make-wp-docker.sh
     ./bin/make-wp-docker.sh [plugin path]

 - [plugin path] is the absolute path to your plugin